sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-google-calendar.md

 # Lessons Learned

-Several practical observations emerged from this exercise.
+Several practical observations emerged from this exercise:

 * Fixed-date holidays should use yearly recurrence rules.
 * Lunar and religious festivals should be updated annually.